GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/profiles/_index.md

 ---
-title: "Using Profiles"
+title: "Using profiles"
-linkTitle: "Using Profiles"
+linkTitle: "Using profiles"
 weight: 70
 ---